 Read on to learn about the key components of virtual event platforms and how to choose the right software for your business goals.

 - Registration.
 A way to register for the event, select sessions and get tickets.

 - Content delivery.
 Speakers, panels or other sessions that have been prerecorded or are streamed live—usually with the opportunity to watch missed sessions later.

 - Sponsorship.
 Opportunities for sponsorship (and a way for attendees to interact with sponsors and partners).

 - Networking & community engagement.
 A way for attendees to engage with companies, presenters, and each other.

-While these components make up the core virtual event experience, to create a truly integrated virtual event, you will likely want to explore additional services, whether they are provided by the same vendor that handles your core services or additional providers.
+While these components make up the core experience, to create a truly integrated virtual event, you will likely want to explore additional services, whether they are provided by the same vendor that handles your core services or additional providers.

-1. What are the goals for your virtual event?
+1. What are your event goals?

 The right virtual event platform depends largely on what you are hoping to achieve, so the first step in choosing a platform is figuring out what your goals are.
 Are you trying to foster connections, drive innovation, generate leads, educate, or simply keep your foot in the door?

 Don’t assume your virtual event goals are the same as your face to face event goals were, even if you are converting an existing conference.
 And, don’t assume that your COVID-time goals will be the same as your pre-COVID goals.
 The most successful online events are designed for what your business and customers need now, not what you envisioned last November.